confluentinc/data-mesh-demo/README.md

 ### Instructions

-* Clone the repository and change into the project directory:
+* Clone the repository and change into the project directory
   ```
   git clone https://github.com/confluentinc/data-mesh-demo
   cd data-mesh-demo
   ```

-* Ensure your `ccloud` CLI is logged into Confluent Cloud (the ``--save`` argument saves your Confluent Cloud user login credentials or refresh token (in the case of SSO) to the local ``netrc`` file)
+* Ensure your `ccloud` CLI is logged into Confluent Cloud (the ``--save`` argument saves your Confluent Cloud user login credentials or refresh token (in the case of SSO) to the local ``netrc`` file, preventing timeouts)
   ```
   ccloud login --save
   ```

-* If you want to create a new Data Mesh on Confluent Cloud as well as build and run the demo run the following.
-  This process creates Confluent Cloud resources, including an environment, Apache Kafka cluster, [ksqlDB](https://ksqldb.io/) Application, and sample Data Products.
+* If you want to create a new Data Mesh on Confluent Cloud as well as build and run the demo, this command creates Confluent Cloud resources, including an environment, Apache Kafka cluster, [ksqlDB](https://ksqldb.io/) Application, and sample Data Products
+  <br/><br/>
-  The script waits for all cloud resources to be fully provisioned and *can take 15+ minutes to complete*.
+  **Note**: The script waits for all cloud resources to be fully provisioned and *can take 15+ minutes* to complete.

-  *Note*: This command needs to be run from a new terminal (not one that has ran this command previously)
+  In addition, the command needs to be run from a new terminal (not one that has run this command previously).

   ```
   make data-mesh
   ```

-  The script creates a configuration file for your new data mesh environment in the `stack-configs` folder local to this project.
+  Once the above command is complete, a configuration file for your new data mesh environment will be located in the `stack-configs` folder local to this project.
 The file path will resemble `stack-configs/java-service-account-1234567.config`.
 This file contains important security and configuration data for your new data mesh environment.
-You should protect this file and
-  retain it as you'll need it later to destroy the new data mesh environment.
+You should protect this file and retain it as you'll need it later to destroy the new data mesh environment.

 * If you previously ran the `make data-mesh` command and still have the Confluent Cloud environemnt and